Afro-Asians in South Asia: Assimilation and acculturation

-Influences on Afro-Asian culture
+Afro-Asian diaspora

-Sports

-There have been athletes who rose to fame in the fields of running and wrestling.

-Afro-Asian Diaspora in South Asia

-African Diaspora in India
+India

 The Siddis constitute the largest settlement of slave descendants in India, with many having established communities along the western coast and hinterland in cities such as Janjira, Gujarat, and Goa.
 Presently, it is estimated that there are approximately 6,000-7,000 Siddis in Gujarat, India, and 400 in Mumbai.

-African Diaspora in Pakistan
+Pakistan

 Pakistani African descents consist of the "Makrani", "Sheedi" or "Habshi".
 The Makrani (Urdu/Persian: مکرانی) are the inhabitants of Makran coast of Balochistan in Pakistan and in Sindh the African descent people are called "Sheedi" and "Dada" the later is used as an respective term for them.
 The Sheedi in Karachi live in the area of Lyari and in Badin and in nearby coastal areas.
 Although most people use the term Sheedi to describe many of the African populations in Pakistan, they are not all Sheedis.

 The Sheedis are divided into four clans or houses: Kharadar Makan, Hyderabad Makan, Lassi Makan and Belaro Makan.
 The Sufi saint Pir Mangho is regarded by many as the patron saint of the Sheedis and the annual Sheedi Mela festival, is the key event in the Sheedi community's cultural calendar.
 Some glimpses of the rituals at Sheedi Festival 2010 include visit to sacred alligators at Mangho pir, playing music and dance.